TomasS666/real-time-web-1920/README.md

 https://tsh.io/blog/how-to-write-video-chat-app-using-webrtc-and-nodejs/
 Gonna test it to try the peers, and then write my own logic.
 Don't worry, I will have to add my whole own strategy because the stream is gonna be a one-side communication.

-Big props for this guy, for getting my replica set up and running localy.
+Big props for r2schools, for getting my mongodb replica set up and running localy.
 Was a pain at first, but because of this tutorial I totally got it:

 [Tutorial](https://www.youtube.com/watch?v=bJo7nr9xdrQ)
 [His Youtube Channel](https://www.youtube.com/channel/UCjMKqt0sYMkBEfFg4YtqUdg)